One-Day Picnic Spots Near Mumbai

 Life is a journey; we live it anyway.
 Weekdays are when we live for family and their responsibilities but then weekends should be planned in a way so that you can snatch out time for yourself with family and friends.
 Though the writer has given close attention while planning out of these 26 places to visit near Mumbai on weekends; any addition from the readers’ end would be happily taken.
 Don’t wait, let’s plan a short trip from Mumbai.

 Life is short, don’t just leave it instead live it.
+Happy Weekends, Happy Holidays.

-FAQs Related To Places Near Mumbai
+FAQs Related To Places Near Mumbai:

 Which are tourist places near Mumbai within 200 km?